ThorbenKuck/NetCom2/README.md

 There you go, you have a simple Server, that prints out what he received to the console and sends a "received" message back.

 ## Where to go from here

+Every module from NetCom2 has some sort of modular base.
+This might sound overwhelming, but in fact, this Framework provides a vast amount of default implementation, which make it very easy to get started.

 Check out the [Wiki](https://github.com/ThorbenKuck/NetCom2/wiki) for more information's about creating a Server and a Client, with more depth.